- What happens at an adoption event?

-On the other hand, if you meet a dog that you know is the right one for you (and we agree) but you are going out of town or having company visit the following week, we will hold on to it for a reasonable time before you have to actually take possession.
+On the other hand, if you meet a dog that you know is the right one for you (and we agree) but you are going out of town or having company visit the following week, we will hold on to the dog for a reasonable time before you have to actually take possession.
 You will be asked to complete all paperwork and give us the adoption fee, however.
-What amount of time is “reasonable” depend on the specific circumstances of the dog; if it is one that we are paying to board, we may not be able to keep it for very long.
+What amount of time is “reasonable” depends on the specific circumstances of the dog; if it is one that we are paying to board, we may not be able to keep the dog for very long.

 WHAT IF I TAKE A DOG BUT THEN REGRET MY DECISION, OR MY CAT/SPOUSE/CHILD HATES IT?
 ARE ALL ADOPTIONS FINAL?